Social Media Marketing Campaigns Have Changed the Face of Marketing

 Heinz Beans – The “Which bean are you?” quiz

-At the same time that Heinz launched their new product called the “Five Beanz,” they also created a quiz contest on their Facebook page called, “Which bean are you?”
+While Heinz launched their new product called the “Five Beanz,” they also created a quiz contest on their Facebook page called, “Which bean are you?”
 The quiz was used to determine what kind of bean a customer was based on personality questions.
 In addition, Heinz gave contest participants a goodie bag if they shared the Heinz Facebook page at least ten times.
 The campaign lasted more than two weeks, got around 22,000 likes, 10,000 shares, and generally reached 11 million people.
 Most people like a personality quiz even if it’s just out of curiosity.
 While this social media marketing method isn’t new, Heinz was the first food company to utilize it, and the results spoke for themselves.

 Wilkinson Sword – The Santa Claus hostage video

-Just before Christmas of 2013, Wilkinson Sword released hostage video showing three elves arguing whether to shave off Santa’s beard or not.
+Just before Christmas of 2013, Wilkinson Sword released a hostage video showing three elves arguing whether to shave off Santa’s beard or not.
 The video was posted on Wilkinson’s Facebook, Twitter, and YouTube pages.
 To get people involved, the video was left on a cliff-hanger and the phrase “CLICK TO # SAVESANTA” at the end.
 Another video would come soon that determines the fate of Santa Claus, based on the votes of the participants.
-One of the aims of this viral marketing ploy is remind people that the brand’s famous razors make for great Christmas gifts.
+One of the aims of this viral marketing ploy is to remind people that the brand’s famous razors make for great Christmas gifts.

 Viral Marketing and Social Media Make a Good Couple